 From Hpa An. you will want to drive for about thirty minutes to the Lumbini Garden entrance.
 From the road, you will see a big red and golden arch on your left-hand side.
 Turn down this road and drive past the rows of Buddha statues.
 Keep driving until you hit a dead end with temples and buildings surrounding you.
 The trail begins here through another small arch.

 There is another entrance on road 85.
-It’s known to be steeper and a quicker journey to the top.
+It’s known to be a steeper and quicker journey to the top.

 How long is the trek to Mt Zwegabin

 The trek is very steep and mostly stairs.
 It can get quite grueling on the quads.
 Therefore it really depends on your physical shape as to how long this trek takes.
-For an in shape, young ahtletic type of person it could be done in just over an hour.
+For an in shape, young athletic type of a person it could be done in just over an hour.
 For the average human being who dislikes stairs budget about two hours.

 Hiking to Mount Zwegabin Monastery

 The hike does not ease you in at all.
 At four in the morning, we found ourselves on a natural stair climber, in what felt like 100% humidity.
 Make sure you bring a torch or at least a phone light as the trail has drop-offs at times and you could be in big trouble without light.